 - Baby really looks like, well, a baby at this point!
 They’ll fill out a bit more in the next six weeks.
 Most preterm babies born at 34 weeks will be healthy; they might just need some extra time and care in the NICU.

-Watch what you say!
 Your curious baby can hear your voice and is listening in on your conversations at 34 weeks pregnant.
-In fact, baby might enjoy a lullaby or two—so go ahead and sing to him or her.
+In fact, baby might enjoy a lullaby or two.
 Some experts say that, after birth, babies can recognize songs mom sang while pregnant; they may even be more easily soothed by those familiar tunes once they're “on the outside.”
 And no, baby won’t care if you’re singing a bit off-key.

 At 34 weeks pregnant, baby is the size of a butternut squash.
 With less than two months until go time, baby weighs in at about 4.7 pounds and measures about 17.7 inches.

-34 weeks pregnant is seven months and about two weeks pregnant.
-You’re only about six weeks away from becoming a mom.
+At 34 weeks pregnant, you’re eight months pregnant, give or take.
+You’re only about six weeks away from becoming a mom!

 Your symptoms at week 34 of pregnancy are pretty typical to late pregnancy and might seem like a broken record from here on out.